Alessandro Pier Guidi

 Alessandro Pier Guidi (born 18 December 1983) is a racing driver from Italy.
-A Ferrari factory driver since 2017, he won the LMGTE Pro FIA World Endurance Championship in 2017, 2021 and 2022, the 2019 and 2021 24 Hours of Le Mans in the LMGTE Pro class, and claimed the 24 Hours of Spa in 2021, as well as taking an overall win at the 2023 24 Hours of Le Mans along with James Calado and Antonio Giovinazzi.
+A Ferrari factory driver since 2017, he won the FIA World Endurance Championship for LMGTE Pro in 2017, 2021 and 2022, the 24 Hours of Le Mans in the LMGTE Pro class in 2019 and 2021, and claimed the 24 Hours of Spa in 2021.
+Later moving to Hypercar, Pier Guidi took an overall win at the Centenary 24 Hours of Le Mans in 2023 along with James Calado and Antonio Giovinazzi, and clinched the FIA World Endurance Championship in 2025.

 Early career

 Pier Guidi began racing karts in 1994, a discipline he remained in until 2001.
 During that time, he would win the Torneo delle Industrie multiple times and took home the Italian Junior Championship in 1997.
 In 2002, the Italian progressed to single-seaters, driving in the Italian Formula Renault series.
 After a two-year hiatus from racing, Pier Guidi moved over into GT racing in 2005.
 Success swiftly followed, as he won the Italian GT Championship in the GT2 class and finished third in the Spanish GT Championship, having missed two rounds.

 The following season, Pier Guidi made a step back into the single-seater scene, competing in two rounds of the F3000 International Masters.
 As well as that, the Italian finished fourth in the International GT Open and once again took third overall in the Spanish series.
 At the end of 2006, Pier Guidi joined A1 Team Italy for the opening pair of that season's A1 Grand Prix events.